-I was planning a trip to L.A. to see some girlfriends.
+I was planning a trip to L.A. to see some friends.
 We were flying in from different parts of the world and it was supposed to be a few days of fun, rest and relaxation.
 No one was bringing their kids.

-Yet in weighing the pros and cons, I knew he wouldn’t really enjoy Disneyland to the fullest at his young age (that big black mouse would probably scare him to death) and missing nap times to make the most of those expensive tickets would guarantee a cranky child and cranky mom!
+Yet in weighing the pros and cons, I knew he wouldn’t really enjoy Disneyland to the fullest at his young age (that big black mouse would probably scare him to death) and missing nap times to make the most of those expensive tickets would guarantee a cranky child and cranky parent!

-After talking to my friends and family, I was assured my son wouldn’t remember Disneyland at his age and that it was a good thing for me to enjoy a get away with my girlfriends.
+After talking to my friends and family, I was assured my child wouldn’t remember Disneyland at his age and that it was a good thing for me to enjoy a get away with my girlfriends.
 At last I felt satisfied with my decision and I booked my solo ticket.

 What’s the point of the story?
 Even though I knew what was right for me – a few days away from it all – I needed permission.
 I wanted someone to validate my feelings and support what I really wanted to do.